Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 move a you may delete files you may never recover.
 You can however add -i after the command line to make it safer for use.
 This will give you an option of weather you truly want to discard the file.
 ## rm

+Copying files is much similar to moving files in that you must have a source and a destination.
+For this we use the command **cp**.
+This command can also be used to copy entire directories with the addition of command options.
+## cp

+When viewing files, we can use the **less** and **echo** commands.The less command only allows you to view files but you cannot edit them while echo allows you to put some text on file and veiw it. **cat** can also be used to view files but unlike less, you hhave no control of what you veiw.
+Cat can be used to combine multiple files or copy an exsiting file.

+When counting characters, words and lines in a file, we use the word count command **wc**.
+By default it gives you all the characters, words and lines in a file but you can be more specific by give line command options for instance wc -1.
+## wc

+Editors can be incoporated in the unix system.
+Nano is an example of a lightweigh editor that can be used to edit text.
+The command is placed before the opening lines.